alanjameschapman/yahtzee/README.md

 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
 3. Once clicked, you should now have a copy of the original repository in your own GitHub account!

-## Future Enhancements
+## __Future Enhancements__

-Interaction with Google Sheet to read/write data to/from a Leaderboard.
+- Interaction with Google Sheets to read/write data to/from a Leaderboard.
+- Play against the computer.
+- Inlcude a Yahtzee bonus.

-## Credits
+## __Credits__

-### Peer Review

-Following on from #peer-code-review on Slack (TBC) and mentor feedback from Tim Nelson and David Bowers I implemented a few improvements:

-- Escape characters used to correct Yahtzee ASCII art for home screen.
-- Colorama used to clarify to the user how to allocate their points.

-### Content

-The site is intended solely for educational purposes.
-All images and favicons remain the property of those credited above

 ### __Code__
-- Code to create clear_screen function taken from [Delftstack](https://www.delftstack.com/howto/python/python-clear-console/)
+- Code to create clear_display function taken from [Delftstack](https://www.delftstack.com/howto/python/python-clear-console/)
 - Code to generate 5 random numbers between 1-6 to represent dice face value taken from [Real Python](https://realpython.com/python-dice-roll/)
 - Code to display ASCII art for YAHTZEE lettering generated by [ascii-art-generator](https://www.ascii-art-generator.org/)

 ### __Design__
 - The Flowchart was made using Google Slides.
 - Favicon was taken from [freefavicon](https://www.freefavicon.com/freefavicons/objects/iconinfo/dice-152-26713.html)

+### Content

+The site is intended solely for educational purposes.
+All images and favicons remain the property of those credited above

 ## __Acknowledgements__